core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    * The ID Context parameter contains the Gid of the group, which is used to retrieve the Security Context for processing messages intended to the endpoints of the group (see {{mess-processing}}).
 The choice of the Gid is application specific.
 An example of specific formatting of the Gid is given in {{gid-ex}}.
 The application needs to specify how to handle possible collisions between Gids, see {{ssec-gid-collision}}.

    * A new parameter Counter Signature Algorithm is included.
 Its value identifies the digital signature algorithm used to compute a counter signature on the COSE object (see Section 4.5 of {{RFC8152}}) which provides source authentication within the group.
 Its value is immutable once the Common Context is established.
 The EdDSA signature algorithm ed25519 {{RFC8032}} is mandatory to implement.
+If Elliptic Curve Digital Signature Algorithm (ECDSA) is used, it is RECOMMENDED that implementations implement "deterministic ECDSA" as specified in {{RFC6979}}.

 2. one Sender Context, unless the endpoint is configured exclusively as silent server.
 The Sender Context is used to secure outgoing messages and is initialized according to Section 3 of {{I-D.ietf-core-object-security}}, once the endpoint has joined the group.
 The Sender Context of a given endpoint matches the corresponding Recipient Context in all the endpoints receiving a protected message from that endpoint.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Sender Context stores also the endpoint's private key.